eegg/school-policies-and-procedures/src/nutrition.rst

   The basis for this is risk assessment as it applies to the purchase, storage, preparation and serving of food to prevent growth of bacteria and food contamination.
 * All staff follow the guidelines of *Safer Food, Better Business*.
 * At least one person has an in-date Food Hygiene Certificate.
-* The person responsible for food preparation and serving carries out daily opening and closing checks on the kitchen to ensure standards are met consistently.
+* The person responsible for food preparation and serving carries out daily opening and closing checks on the kitchen or food preparation areas to ensure standards are met consistently.
 * We use reliable suppliers for the food we purchase.
 * Food is stored at correct temperatures and is checked to ensure it is in-date and not subject to contamination by pests, rodents or mould.
 * Packed lunches are stored in a cool place
-* Un-refrigerated food is served to children within 4 hours of preparation at home.
+* Un-refrigerated food is served to children within 4 hours of preparation at home and must have an ice-pack enclosed.
 * Food preparation areas are cleaned before use as well as after use.
 * There are separate facilities for hand-washing and for washing up.
-* All surfaces are clean and non-porous.
+* All surfaces are clean.
+An anti-bacterial spray such as Milton is used before and after preparation and meals.
 * All utensils, crockery etc are clean and stored appropriately.
 * Waste food is disposed of daily.
 * Cleaning materials and other dangerous materials are stored out of children's reach.